pprince/littleblue-site/site/jekyll/doc/index.md

       - livereload

-  - HTML5, CSS3

-    - Adheres to web standards.

-      - Microformats!

-      - Accessibility

-  - Blends progressive enhancement and graceful degredation for best overall user experience.

 Installation
 ------------

 The following instructions and information should assist you in quickly configuring a self-contained replica of my development environment.
 Advanced users may feel free to improvise.
-I assume you will have forked this repository; substitute the path to your own git repositories as appropriate below.

 ### System Prerequisites ###